akshell/docs/ref/ak/base.rst

       In Akshell the preferred style of instantiation of error classes is **without** ``new``.

-The following subclasses of :class:`BaseError` are broadly used by the rest of the ``ak`` library; you should also employ them in your code.
+The following subclasses of :exc:`BaseError` are broadly used by the rest of the ``ak`` library; you should also employ them in your code.

-.. class:: ValueError
+.. exception:: ValueError

    Inappropriate argument value (of correct type).

-.. class:: NotImplementedError
+.. exception:: NotImplementedError

    Method or function hasn't been implemented yet.